rrhew/rhew-lab/content/authors/sshen/_index.md

 - Current Undergraduate
 ---

-Tyler joined the URAP program as part of the URAP Program.
-He is currently working on laser-based measurements of CH4, CO2 and CO.
+Selena joined the Atmospheric Biogeochemistry Laboratory as part of the URAP Program.
+She is currently working on instrument development and lab based measurements of trace gases